 Train More Frequently

-Training more frequently uses a similar concept to the one we have just looked at, only this time you reduce the amount of rest you get between workouts, as opposed to between sets.
+Training more frequently uses a similar concept to the one we have just looked at, but this time, you reduce the amount of rest you get between workouts, as opposed to between sets.
 This is a great option for increasing endurance, as it gets your muscles used to exercising more often.

-It is still important to make sure you give your muscles enough time to rest between session though, as they won’t grow if the fibres never have the opportunity to recover and develop.
+It is still important to make sure you give your muscles enough time to rest between sessions, though, as they won’t grow if the fibers never have the opportunity to recover and develop.

 No matter what your goals are, you always need to push yourself.
 By settling into a routine that you are overly comfortable with, you become complacent, and your muscles have no need to develop as they are already capable of moving the load in question.

-By increasing the stimuli, your body will grow naturally, as your anatomy does what it can to prepare for what it thinks it to come, to prevent you from getting injured.
+By increasing the stimuli, your body will grow naturally as your anatomy does what it can to prepare for what it thinks is to come to prevent you from getting injured.
 This ensures that each and every session you complete produces results, even if they aren’t immediately obvious each time.

 When you follow a carefully planned program, there are very few risks associated with progressive overload training.
 As with any type of weight bearing workout routines though, there are always going to be some risks due to the nature of the activity you are performing.